So you pushed something that you did not mean to, huh? I have a simple solution for that, a global git hook that checks:

 similar sites where I use the very same username which also matches my OS

-that is.
-So the second check verifies there’s lzap
+username, lzap that is.
+So the second check verifies there’s lzap in an URL

 the check number three.